Jesse-Redford/DQN_Turtles/README.md

 The agents state is defined as [xb,yb,x1r,y1r,x2r,y2r] where xb,yb is the blue turtle coordinates, and x1r,yr1,x2r,yr2, are the red turtle positions.
 The blue turtle recieves a reward of +1 for each timestep it is not caught by another red turtle and a reward of -100 for being caught.
 The players get randomly positioned in the enviroment at the start of training and each time the blue turtle is caught.
 A penalty of -2 is assigned to the blue turtle reward if it attempts to move outside the Bounded_Plane.
 The Blue turtle actions consist of a selection of a relative heading being either N, NE, E, SE, S , SW, W, NW in combination with to speed options 10 or 20.
 The red turtles move at a speed of 10 and are programed to always have a relative heading pointing towards the blue turtle.

+## Hints for better preformance
+Applying a priority experience replay drastically enhances training efficency.
+By priority I mean having the model fit to experiences where it losses the game or attempts to run out of the playing area.
+For example we add the condition below to our experience replay function.

+    if reward != 1:
+            for j in range(200):
+                Q_network.train_on_batch(state, updated_Qs)
+        Target_network = Q_network

 ## System Requirments
 - pip install turtles
 - pip install Keras